-5.6 Epsom & Ewell Borough Council encourages members of the public who suspect fraud and corruption to contact us by email contactus@epsom- ewell.gov.uk(link sends e-mail), or calling 01372 732000 (hard of hearing can SMS on 07950 080 202).
-Correspondence should be addressed to the Head of Policy and Corporate Resources.
+5.6 Epsom & Ewell Borough Council encourages members of the public who suspect fraud and corruption to contact us by email contactus@epsom-ewell.gov.uk(link sends e-mail), or calling 01372 732000 (hard of hearing can SMS on 07950 080 202).
+Correspondence should be addressed to the Head of Policy and Corporate Resources and Internal Audit.
+Alternatively, our internal auditors can be contacted (details below).